 You can set up multiple profiles, too, which lets you create different configurations depending on the task you’re using the browser for.
 That can be handy given the number of things you can change.
 It’s also useful for shared computers because you might want to set up the interface differently than other people using the device.

 By signing up for an account, you can sync your bookmarks, settings and history between devices.
-Though there’s no mobile version to sync, the amount of options you’re likely to tweak in the browser settings makes this feature invaluable whenever you need to set up Vivaldi on a new computer.
+Not only does this make browsing a seamless experience between mobile and desktop, but it also saves you the hassle of tweaking the huge number of available settings each time you set up Vivaldi on a new computer.